rust-lang/rust/doc/tutorial.md

 }
 ~~~~

-Note that the implementation has to explicitly declare the its
+Note that the implementation has to explicitly declare the type
-parameter `T` before using it to specify its trait type.
+parameter that it binds, `T`, before using it to specify its trait type.
 This is
 needed because it could also, for example, specify an implementation
 of `seq<int>`—the `of` clause *refers* to a type, rather than defining
 one.